-How many times have you been watching TV late at night or online, and one of those flashy miracle fitness ads pops up?
+How often have you been watching TV late at night or online, and one of those flashy miracle fitness ads pops up?
 “Find the best Fat Burner to help you achieve your goals!”
 “Lose belly fat with this one weird old tip!”
-We all know they’re BS, but that ridiculous click-bait still seems to weasel its way into our heads, nagging at us to get fit.
-As if we needed the prodding.
+We all know they’re BS, but that ridiculous clickbait still seems to weasel its way into our heads, nagging at us to get fit.

 Did you know your mood can noticeably change even after a 20-minute walk?
 Exercise delivers a roundhouse kick to the face of depression, tension, and fatigue.
-Even a few sets of push-ups leads to a spike in energy, vigour, and blood circulation.
-We don’t need to tell you why that last one will be appreciated by your partner.
-Read on to see common exercise excuses and how to tackle them.
+Even a few sets of push-ups lead to a spike in energy, vigour, and blood circulation.

 Exercise is boring

-The easiest way to beat boredom is by being social, which is admittedly a bit tricky to do these days.
-Don’t be one of those ear-bud-wearing weirdos on the trail—grab a close buddy and enjoy a sunny Saturday with a socially distanced walk.
+The easiest way to beat boredom is to be social.
+Grab a close buddy and enjoy a sunny Saturday walk.
 Pro tip: schedule times to get outside when you’re the most energetic in the day.

 Gyms are too expensive